George Petros

 George Lawrence Petros (born 11 January 1955) is an American art designer, author, editor, interviewer and illustrator.
 From 1984 through 1992 he published and edited EXIT, a punk-inspired art and science fiction magazine he founded with Adam Parfrey and Kim Seltzer.
 From 1992 through 2000 he edited and art-directed Seconds, an all-interview music and culture magazine founded by Steven Blush.
 From 2000 through 2005 he was a contributing editor of Juxtapoz, the low-brow art magazine founded by Robert Williams, and the senior editor of Propaganda, a goth/industrial music and style magazine founded by Fred H. Berger.
+He is the author of several books.
+His art and writing have appeared in Heavy Metal, Thrasher, Paper, Screw, Apocalypse Culture II, ArtSync, and on DEVO album covers.